michael105/minilib/doc/minilib.md

                (I'm not kidding here.
 Just don't do a regex with !* or !?..
                And, please, do not ask me what is going to happen when the impossible gets possibilized.
-I have to point at the according sentences of the BSD license;//  there is NO WARRANTY for CONSEQUENTIAL DAMAGE, LOSS OF PROFIT, etc pp.)
+I have to point at the according sentences of the BSD license;
+               there is NO WARRANTY for CONSEQUENTIAL DAMAGE, LOSS OF PROFIT, etc pp.)

                A "!+" will translate into nongreedy matching of any char, however;
                "%!+" will match with % everything but the last char;